pg56714/YOLO-World_EfficientViT-SAM/README.md

 ### EfficientViT-SAM

-[EfficientViT SAM](https://github.com/mit-han-lab/efficientvit) is a new family of accelerated segment anything models.
+[EfficientViT-SAM](https://github.com/mit-han-lab/efficientvit) is a new family of accelerated segment anything models.
 Thanks to the lightweight and hardware-efficient core building block, it delivers 48.9× measured TensorRT speedup on A100 GPU over SAM-ViT-H without sacrificing performance.